open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/system_catalogs/gp_suboverflowed_backend.html.md

 # gp_suboverflowed_backend

-The `gp_suboveflowed_backend` view allows administrators to identify sessions in which a backend has subtransaction overflows, which can cause query performance degradation in the system, including catalog queries.
+The `gp_suboverflowed_backend` view allows administrators to identify sessions in which a backend has subtransaction overflows, which can cause query performance degradation in the system, including catalog queries.

 |column|type|description|